msakai/haskell-sequitur/README.md

   - `A` → `BB`
   - `B` → `abc`

-_SEQUITUR_ consumes input symbols one-by-one and append each symbol at the end of the grammar's start production (`S` in the above example), then substitutes repeating patterns in the given sequence with new rules. _SEQUITUR_ maintains two invariants:
+_SEQUITUR_ consumes input symbols one-by-one and appends each symbol at the end of the grammar's start production (`S` in the above example), then substitutes repeating patterns in the given sequence with new rules. _SEQUITUR_ maintains two invariants:

 * **Digram Uniqueness**: _SEQUITUR_ ensures that no digram (a.k.a. bigram) occurs more than once in the grammar.
-If a digram (e.g. `ab`) occurs twice, SEQUITUR introduce a fresh non-terminal symbol (e.g. `M`) and a rule (e.g. `M` → `ab`) and replace original occurences with the newly introduced non-terminals.
-One exception is the cases where two occurrence overlap.
+If a digram (e.g. `ab`) occurs twice, SEQUITUR introduces a fresh non-terminal symbol (e.g. `M`) and a rule (e.g. `M` → `ab`) and replaces original occurrences with the newly introduced non-terminals.
+One exception is the cases where two occurrences overlap.

-* **Rule Utility**: If a non-terminal symbol occurs only once, _SEQUITUR_ removes the associated rule and substitute the occurence with the right-hand side of the rule.
+* **Rule Utility**: If a non-terminal symbol occurs only once, _SEQUITUR_ removes the associated rule and substitutes the occurrence with the right-hand side of the rule.

 ## Usage